ArsenAbazian/WorkflowDiagram/README.md

 ## Workflow Diagram -- Visual Programming

-Workflow Diagram is used to create nodes with operations and connections between them, and then use runner which visits these nodes and execute operations, associated to them.
-Workflow diagram comes with Visual Designer written for Windows Forms.
+Workflow Diagram is used to create nodes with operations and connections between them, and then use runner which visits these nodes and execute node's operations.
+Workflow diagram comes with Visual Designer written for Windows Forms and using DevExpress WinForms components.

 ![](https://github.com/ArsenAbazian/WorkflowDiagram/blob/main/Help/media/image1.png)